 In the presentation as a safety-related block diagram, the logical interrelationships are relevant, rather than the physical connections between the components.
 Each component within a safety function is a constituent part of a certain structure.
 This structure is termed a "Category" in ISO 13849-1, and grouped within SISTEMA as a subsystem.
 The sequences of subsystems with their corresponding Categories represent a safety function in the form of a safety-related block diagram.
-The sequence of the subsystems has no bearing upon subsequent calculation of the probability of failure (see SISTEMA Cookbook 1, Chapter 3 and its examples, flow chart in Annex E).
+The sequence of the subsystems has no bearing upon subsequent calculation of the probability of failure (see SISTEMA Cookbook 1, Chapter 3, its examples and flow chart).